Salmonella: Gastroenteritis

-Invasive
+Disseminated disease (or invasive nontyphoidal Salmonella disease, iNTS)

-While, in developed countries, nontyphoidal serotypes present mostly as gastrointestinal disease, in sub-Saharan Africa, these serotypes can create a major problem in bloodstream infections, and are the most commonly isolated bacteria from the blood of those presenting with fever.
-Bloodstream infections caused by nontyphoidal salmonellae in Africa were reported in 2012 to have a case fatality rate of 20–25%.
+While, in developed countries, non-typhoidal serotypes present mostly as gastrointestinal disease, in sub-Saharan Africa, these serotypes can create a major problem in bloodstream infections, and are the most commonly isolated bacteria from the blood of those presenting with fever.
+Bloodstream infections caused by nontyphoidal salmonellae in Africa are normally associated with co-morbidities including Malaria, HIV and malnutrition, and were reported in 2012 to have a case fatality rate of 20–25%.
 Most cases of invasive nontyphoidal Salmonella infection (iNTS) are caused by Salmonella enterica Typhimurium or Salmonella enterica Enteritidis.
-A new form of Salmonella Typhimurium (ST313) emerged in the southeast of the African continent 75 years ago, followed by a second wave which came out of central Africa 18 years later.
-This second wave of iNTS possibly originated in the Congo Basin, and early in the event picked up a gene that made it resistant to the antibiotic chloramphenicol.
+A new form of Salmonella Typhimurium (ST313, lineage I) emerged in the southeast of the African continent 75 years ago, followed by a second wave (ST313, lineage II) which came out of central Africa 18 years later.
+This second wave of iNTS possibly originated in the Congo Basin, was characterized by changes in its genome sequence called genome degradation that is typical of host-adapted and host restricted serotypes such as Salmonella enterica serotype Typhi.
+Spread of the second wave in the early part of the 21st century was coincided with acquisition of a gene that made it resistant to the antibiotic chloramphenicol.
 This created the need to use expensive antimicrobial drugs in areas of Africa that were very poor, making treatment difficult.
 The increased prevalence of iNTS in sub-Saharan Africa compared to other regions is thought to be due to the large proportion of the African population with some degree of immune suppression or impairment due to the burden of HIV, malaria, and malnutrition, especially in children.
 The genetic makeup of iNTS is evolving into a more typhoid-like bacterium, able to efficiently spread around the human body.
 Symptoms are reported to be diverse, including fever, hepatosplenomegaly, and respiratory symptoms, often with an absence of gastrointestinal symptoms.